Raymond van Driel

 Raymond van Driel (born 28 July 1983) is a Dutch retired professional footballer.

 Club career

-His last professional club was VVV-Venlo, whom he had joined in 2007.
-Van Driel is a goalkeeper, who was born in Rotterdam and made his debut in professional football, being part of the AGOVV Apeldoorn squad in the 2005-06 season where he played before joining Vitesse.
+His last professional club was Eredivisie side VVV, whom he had joined in 2007.
+Van Driel is a goalkeeper, who was born in Rotterdam and made his debut in professional football, being part of the AGOVV squad in the 2005-06 season where he played before joining Vitesse.

 He later turned to amateur football, playing for Arnhemia, RKHVV and AWC.